Takeda Shingen: Shingen-ko Festival

-Lasting three days, the Shingen-ko Festival (信玄公祭り, Shingen-ko Matsuri) is held annually on the first or second weekend of April in Kōfu, Yamanashi Prefecture to celebrate the legacy of daimyō Takeda Shingen.
+Lasting three days, the Shingen-ko Festival (信玄公祭り, Shingen-ko Matsuri) is held annually on the first or second weekend of April in Kōfu, Yamanashi Prefecture to celebrate the legacy of Shingen.
 In the lunar calendar, Shingen died on the 12th day of the 4th month, and so April 12 is celebrated as the anniversary of his death (despite it being May 13 in the Gregorian calendar).
-Usually, a famous Japanese celebrity plays the part of Takeda Shingen.
-There are several parades going between the Takeda Shrine and Kofu Castle reflecting the various comings and goings of Takeda Shingen during his life.
+Usually, a famous Japanese celebrity plays the part of Shingen.
+There are several parades going between the Takeda Shrine and Kofu Castle reflecting the various comings and goings of Shingen during his life.